**This post contains affiliate links and we will be compensated if you make a purchase after clicking on our links. Thank You!

 I knew what she was trying to say.
 “Sweetie pie, some things are difficult for certain people, but it doesn’t mean that you won’t ever be good at them.
 It just takes more work for some.”

-This conversation and ones similar to it has happened many times, in the last couple of years, in our home.
+This conversation and ones similar happened many times, in her early teen years.
 She did very well with her school subjects during her elementary school years.
 It was when she started doing middle school and then high school level work that she and I both noticed that is was more difficult for her to retain all the information.
 This mostly was with subjects like science and history, where there is much more reading, discussion, and retaining facts.
-It is there where she struggles.
+It is there where she struggles most.

 We had tried just about everything I could think of: me reading to her, her reading to me, her reading to herself, taking turns reading, discussing what was read, her writing down important facts, reviewing what we talked about the day before….. and I had prayed, a lot about this!
 I had searched for answers in books, blogs, talked with friends.
 Nothing seemed to make learning easier for her.

 The challenge was she did not have a definite learning disability that could easily be pinpointed.
-Of course, as a homeschool mother, I noticed that she could, at times be easily distracted, but this did not follow a pattern either.
+Of course, as a homeschool mother, I noticed that from the time she was little she could, at times be easily distracted, but this did not follow a pattern either.
 She did not always pay attention to what was being taught or what she had just read.
-Since she had always done well in school up to this point, I simply couldn’t figure it out.
+Since she had always done pretty well with school work up to that point, I simply couldn’t figure it out.

 The five top symptoms of poor working memory: